scaralbi/scaralbi.github.io/research.md

 ![alt text](assets/figs/cyanoproduction.jpg)

-In particular, cyanobacteria hold great promises as sustainable bioproduction platforms, for their ability of photoproduction of added-value biomass and electricity.
+In particular, cyanobacteria hold great promises as sustainable bioproduction platforms, for their ability of photoproduction of added-value biomass and electricity ([Knoot et al., 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5892586/); [Wey et al., 2019](https://chemistry-europe.onlinelibrary.wiley.com/doi/full/10.1002/celc.201900997)).
 There is a lot of interest in expanding synthetic biology toolkits to engineer cyanobacteria for photobiomanufacturing and energy generation.
 However, exploiting cyanobacteria as reliable microfactories requires precise control of gene expression.
 Current biological control systems fail to provide the reversible and programmable spatiotemporal control of electrical systems used in industry.
 Electrogenetics is an emerging field of synthetic biology investigating electronic control of gene expression.
 Whereas electrogenetic control has been demonstrated to enable precise spatial patterning in *E. coli*, currently photosynthetic cells lack an analogous induction system.